JDNafz/JDNafz/README.md

 ### My name is JD!

 I'm a dancer, human, and aspiring software engineer.
 I've been working this past year on developing my skills.
 I currently focus on problem solving in python.
-I like to work through problems on [Open.Kattis](/Open%20Kattis/) and study algorithms on [AlgoExpert](/AlgoExpert/)
+I've been working towards a certification from [AlgoExpert](/AlgoExpert/AlgoExpertReadMe.md) and like to take breaks and try coding challenges on I like to work through problems on [Open.Kattis](/Open%20Kattis/)

 ## Check out my Code                👇
 ### My most recent project on Kattis called [Chess](/Open%20Kattis/Chess.py).